apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 NOTE: Note that values for periods of time and data sizes must include the unit of measure, for example "10 sec" or "10 MB", not simply "10".

+## Versioning

+The "MiNiFi Config Version" property is used to indicate to the configuration parser which version of the config file it is looking at.
+If the property is empty or missing, version 1 is assumed.

+The MiNiFi Toolkit Converter is capable of parsing previous versions (possibly subject to a future deprecation policy) and writing out the current version.
+It can also validate that a given config file parses and upconverts to the current version without issue.

+### Version 1 -> Version 2 changes

+1. Use ids instead of names for processors, connections.
+2. Allow multiple source relationships for connections.

 ## Flow Controller